joehahn/cryptocoin-tensorflow-demo/README.md

 ### Summary:

-This demo trains a simple LSTM neural network to predict daily changes in the Ethereum cryptocurrency.
+This demo trains an LSTM neural network to predict daily changes in the Ethereum cryptocurrency.
 Source code is a Jupyter notebook that uses Keras on Tensorflow to build a simple LSTM neural network to predict daily changes in Ethereum.
 This model is trained on a very narrow dataset, namely the daily values and volumes of Bitcoin and Ethereum.
-The following implicitly assumes that Bitcoin movements are driving the Ethereum valuations, which is at best partly true but not sufficient for building an adequate predictive model for Ethereum.
-But the principal goal here is to build a simple and test a LSTM model on top of a simple dataset, and that at least is achieved.
+The following implicitly assumes that Bitcoin movements are driving the Ethereum valuations, which is at best partly true and certainly not sufficient for building an adequate predictive model for Ethereum.
+But the principal goal here is to build and test an LSTM model on top of a simple dataset, and that at least is achieved.

 ### Setup: